nsnkuebe/CS3520-Project/ISA Specification.md

 | Control Flow | JUMP, JMP_REG, BR_EQ, BR_NEQ | Label/Rdest, Rsrc/Rsrc1, Rsrc2, Label | Unconditional jumps, jumps to register address, and conditional branches |

 ## 4. Instruction Encoding Summary ##
-The encoding follows a regular RISC structure to simplify the datapath and control unit.
+The encoding follows a regular RISC structure to simplify the datapath and control unit.<br>
 ●	Instruction Sizes: 32-bit (Base/Custom) and 16-bit (Compressed).<br>
 ●	Register Fields: 5 bits are used to address any of the 32 GPRs.<br>
 ●	Regularity: The Opcode is consistent across all 32-bit formats.
 Destination registers (Rdest) are consistently found in the same bit positions, reducing complexity in the instruction decoder.